evmcnb/quartz/content/Pearls/Lithium.md

 * **leucocytosis**
 * Idiopathic cranial hypertension

+### Lifestyle

+- Need to keep well hydrated at all costs
+- If they have D&V/other fluid loss illness need to seek medical attention
+- If they go to a hot country - need to be very mindful of hydration

 ### Interactions

 * Non-steroidal anti-inflammatory drugs (NSAIDs) decrease renal excretion of lithium, thus increasing plasma levels, leading to toxicity.
 * Angiotensin-converting-enzyme inhibitors (ACE-I) and diuretics also increase the risk of lithium toxicity due to renal dysfunction.
 Therefore, their use is contraindicated with lithium.

 ### Level checking

 - Need to wait 12 hours since last dose to check blood levels
 - One week after a dose change and weekly until levels are stable
 - Once stable 3 monthly levels bloods
-- TFTs and U&Es 6 monthly
+- Body weight, calcium, TFTs and U&Es 6 monthly.

 ### Toxicity

+**Need to counsel patients around this**

-- Coarse tremors
+- Coarse tremors (becomes coarser with higher levels)
 - nausea
 - vomiting
 - confusion